The Building Blocks of a Good ADHD Diagnosis

-You may have heard about one or more of the following diagnostic “fads,” which are generally not reliably accurate or comprehensive tools for an accurate diagnosis.
+You may have heard about one or more of the following diagnostic tools, which are not universally accepted by the medical community as reliably accurate or comprehensive.
+It is my opinion that the following are not accurate tools for an ADHD diagnosis:

 Brain imaging: ADHD is not a problem of brain structure, rather, it’s about communication within the networks of the brain.
 Medical literature is ripe with news of interesting studies on brain scans — including MRIs, PETs, FMRIs, and DTIs — and their provocative results.
 But people who really know about brain imaging and ADHD will tell you that brain imaging is not a useful diagnostic tool — yet.
 We are lacking the large number of normative pictures needed to paint an accurate representation of what “normal” looks like at different ages — making the tool’s diagnostic utility a thing of the future, not the present.

 Neuropsychological tests: Some patients get referred for expensive — $2,000 to $4,000, usually — packages of neuropsychological tests as part of the ADHD diagnosis process.
 Unfortunately, I can tell you these tests are generally useless for making an adequate assessment of ADHD.
 The reason?
 They are usually given in an office setting and take as many as 8 hours depending on the complexity of the test.
 They give the tester a snapshot of how that person’s brain might be functioning on that given day, but they don’t communicate a thing about how that person functions in day-to-day life and relationships.
 Neuropsychological tests are a good way to evaluate brain damage after a traumatic brain injury or a stroke, but they’re not particularly useful for being able to assess and treat ADHD.
 In fact, the American Academy of Child and Adolescent Psychiatry specifically states that neuropsychological tests are not necessary to evaluate ADHD.